Nevermindlessly/musical-guide/README.md

-This is code refactored as Project #3 for the UNCC Coding Bootcamp.
+This is code modified as Project #3 for the UNCC Coding Bootcamp.

 - link
 - link